cloud-gov/cg-site/_docs/compliance/logging-requirements.md

 ### Basic Logging Categories

-[describe how we handle this requirement or what steps we will be taking]
+cloud.gov will retain logs for a minimum of 12 months in `Active Storage` (to facilitate frequent use and ease of access) and 18 months in `Cold Storage`.

 ### Minimum Logging Data

-Currently cloud.gov ensures each event log contains the data applicable for that log type.
-Customers are responsible for ensuring their applications log the appropriate data.
+cloud.gov ensures that platform component and application logs contain the minimum required data where possible.

 ### Time Standard

-Timestamps are applied to logs from all components.
+Timestamps are applied to all logs, and cloud.gov will apply updates to conform to ISO 8601 and RFC 339 standards. cloud.gov will implement [Amazon Time Sync](https://aws.amazon.com/about-aws/whats-new/2017/11/introducing-the-amazon-time-sync-service/), which uses a series of satellite-connected and atomic reference clocks to deliver current time readings.

 ### Event Forwarding

-All logs are currently forwarded to a centralized ELK Stack (Elasticsearch, Logstash, and Kibana). cloud.gov will eventually be switching over to Opensearch as the stack for centalized logging.
+All logs are currently forwarded to a centralized ELK Stack (Elasticsearch, Logstash, and Kibana), and all data is encrypted in transit.

 ### Protecting and Validating Log Information

-[describe how we handle this requirement or what steps we will be taking]
+Event logging is in place for all active system components.
+Traps will be put in place to monitor these data streams for disruption.

+Only individuals with the correct permissions may access, view, or modify log files.

+The cloud.gov team will regularly review the views and usage of log files.

+Log files are protected from unauthorized modifications.
+(Need more detail)

+All logs are backed up to a centralized ELK service.

+cloud.gov implements AIDE to check and alert on log file changes.

 ### Passive DNS